engity-com/bifroest/docs/usecases.md

 2. Configure your preferred [authorization](reference/authorization/index.md) (for example [OpenID Connect](reference/authorization/oidc.md) for best [on-boarding](#onboard) and [off-boarding](#offboard) experience).
 3. Plus: If you're using the [docker environment](reference/environment/docker.md), you also gain the maximum possible security by environment isolation.

+## Access Kubernetes clusters without publicly exposing their APIs {: #kubernetes-firewall}

+### Problem

+1. Assume you have one or more Kubernetes clusters.
+2. There kubernetes clusters should be accessed by your developers and/or support agents to do development and debugging work.
+3. The people who should access this can be located inside the office (with protected networks) but also in untrusted environments like working from home.

+Usually, you either make the Kubernetes cluster's API directly accessible over the internet and secure them with (hopefully) secure secrets or shield them behind firewalls.
+In these cases every person who wants to access the cluster API then has to use a VPN software to access the cluster's API which also introduce other issues in usability, costs and complexity.

+### Solution

+1. Have a Bifröst instance inside your protected network, which port 22 is exposed to the internet.
+2. Protect the access with every mechanism you like [OpenID Connect](reference/authorization/oidc.md).
+3. Pick an OCI/Docker image which holds [kubectl](https://kubernetes.io/docs/reference/kubectl/).
+4. Configure the [kubernetes environment](reference/environment/kubernetes.md) which to a [kubeconfig](reference/environment/kubernetes.md#property-config) to be able to access the Kubernetes cluster inside your network.

+As a result your people can easily use a default SSH agent with [OpenID Connect](reference/authorization/oidc.md) to access a kubectl instance which is able to control your cluster without exposing your cluster directly to the public internet.

+As a plus the users accessing these instance have easier access to the resources like databases and rest APIs inside kubernetes, because they can directly use the cluster internal domain names, instance `kubectl port-forward`.

 ## Isolated Demo/Training environments {: #demos }

 ### Problem